Hamburger

 Employment contracts

 Common best practice.
-As of April 6, 2020, employers are required to provide detailed information on employment terms to both new employees and workers from day 1 of employment.
+Employers are required to provide detailed information on employment terms to both new employees and workers from day 1 of employment.

 Probationary periods